The condo corporation has a general duty under the Condominium Property Act (CPA) to control, manage and administer its:

 The cost of some repairs may be covered by the condo corporation’s insurance policy.
 Condominium corporations should check their insurance policy carefully to see whether their coverage extends to repairs (if any).

-For more information on condo contributions and special levies, go to the following pages on our website: Condominium Contributions and Special Levies.
+For more information on condo contributions, insurance and special levies, go to the following pages on our website: Condominium Contributions, Insurance and Special Levies.